 Each sororities' dues vary depending on the chapter.
-Check out our handout (pdf) with each chapter’s dues for more information.
 During Fall Sorority Recruitment, chapters will also present about the cost of membership on day 3 of recruitment, and if participating in information recruitment you should ask for updated information and consider each chapter's dues while making your decision on which chapter to join .

 Be comfortable, casual attire is expected throughout recruitment except for on preference day.
 Remember that you’ll be moving around and standing so we discourage you from wearing uncomfortable shoes or heels at any point during the weekend.

-Participating in either fall sorority recruitment l or informal recruitment is a personal preference.
-During fall sorority recruitment is structured you are able to meet every chapter on campus.
+Participating in either fall sorority recruitment or informal recruitment is a personal preference.
+During fall sorority recruitment you are able to meet every chapter on campus.
 During informal recruitment, potential new members are only able to visit the chapters participating.

-A Rho Gamma is a recruitment counselor during fall sorority recruitment.
+A Rho Gamma is a recruitment counselor that helps to facilitate fall sorority recruitment.
 These women are resources for potential new members through their recruitment process.
-Rho Gamma's are also disaffiliated from their chapters in order to support potential new members.
+Rho Gammas are also disaffiliated from their chapters in order to support potential new members.